Adelboden: History

-The alps Engstligenalp and Silleren belonging to Adelboden are mentioned for the first time in the 13th century.
-The inhabitants of Engstligental are called forest people.
-In the 15th century Adelboden got its own church and there were over 50 house fathers vouching for the salary of the minister.
+The alps Engstligenalp and Silleren belonging to Adelboden first appeared in historical records in the 13th century.
+The inhabitants of Engstligental are referred to as forest people.
+In the 15th century, Adelboden established its own church and there were over 50 house fathers vouching for the salary of the minister.

 In the 16th century, when Adelboden joined the Reformation, the Catholic priest fled over the Hahnenmoospass to the Catholic Canton of Fribourg.

-Up to the 19th century, the only way to Frutigen was high on the south slope of the Engstligen Valley and often impassable in winter.
-In the late 19th century a road along the river Entschlige was built joining Adelboden to the rest of the world.
+Prior to the 19th century, the primary method of reaching Frutigen was by travelling along the steep southern south slope of the Engstligen Valley, a journey that was often rendered impassable in winter months.
+However, in the late 19th century, a road was constructed along the river Entschlige, improving accessibility and connecting the town of Adelboden to the rest of the world.

 In the 1870s the first boarding house was opened by one of the local teachers.
-It developed into a hotel, which is still in the possession of the same family (hotel Hari im Schlegeli).
-Around the turn of the century tourism led to a big increase in the population.
+Over time, it evolved into a hotel, which remains under the ownership of the same family (known as Hotel Hari im Schlegeli).
+This was accompanied by a significant increase in the town's population, thanks to the influx of tourists around the turn of the century.

 Adelboden was the destination of the first packaged winter sports holidays (vacations), organised by Sir Henry Lunn in 1903.

 Into the 1930s the aerial ropeway to the Engstligenalp was built with further ropeways following.
 The Silleren area was up into the 1980s accessible by buses.

+World War Two

+During World War Two, Adelboden was an internment camp with converted chalets and hotels used to house internees.
+Adelboden was chosen because it was isolated, surrounded by mountains and so relatively hard to escape from.
+The US Government paid the local hotels for the internees' room and board.

+Internees included British, German, Polish, Russian, Czech, and French combatants.
+American internees named the area “Camp Maloney” after the first American internee to die.